squid-cache/squid-cache.github.io/BzrInstructions.rst

 If you don't do this bzr guesses based on your account and compuer name.

 == Setup a mirror/development environment ==
 This can be done many ways.
-The following recipe gives you a local repository which can be used to develop many branches in an offline manner with a single build directory (so you don't have to do a full rebuild when switching branches).
-It also uses the cbranch command from bzrtools to save a bit of time.
+The following recipe gives you a local repository separate from the working trees, which can be used to develop many branches in an offline manner.
+It makes use of cbranch command from bzrtools to save a bit of time in this kind of setup.

 {{{
 # create a local repository to store branches in